Vairn/Discworld-Novelette/Occupational_Hazard.md

 "You can wear your dress uniform and look respectable for once in your career."

 "Carrot, Angua - I want you to visit the places where these people had their near-death experiences.
-The hospital where Sarah gave birth, the street where Thomas had his accident.
+Sarah's tenement where she gave birth, the street where Thomas had his accident.
 See if anything connects them."

 "And me, Commander?"
 Cheery asked.